Venerable Tenzin Tharpa

 - Various meditation retreat centers and ashrams – Buddhist and non-Buddhist alike

-In 2018, Venerable Tharpa finished his formal sutra studies at Sera monastery, marked by his culminating thesis and latest text Tibetan Buddhist Essentials.
-Currently, Venerable Tharpa is finishing his formal tantric studies, which will also culminate in a final thesis and text when finished.
+In 2018, Venerable Tharpa finished his formal sutra studies at Sera Jey Monastery, marked by his culminating thesis and latest text Tibetan Buddhist Essentials.
 According to Venerable Tharpa, starting his education as an older monastic was challenging.
-Being slow in language development was a great impediment, and to be in classes with students young enough to be his children and/or grandchildren he found quite awkward.
+Language studies were definitely more difficult, while being in classes with students young enough to be his children and/or grandchildren he found quite awkward.
 However, what proved to be the greatest limitation was simply not having the necessary years left in his life to undergo the usual study program (often more than twenty years in the Gelug tradition).
 Consequently, like other late-bloomers, Venerable Tharpa made the choice to follow an accelerated program of study in order to cover the traditional five major Buddhist treaties in a much shorter period of time, which would allow him adequate time for his tantric studies and subsequent retreats in order to put what he learned into practice.
-Venerable Tharpa says he feels very fortunate and grateful for the excellent education he received, an education and experience of the traditional Tibetan monastic study curriculum that is still very rare for Western Buddhist practitioners to possess.
+Venerable Tharpa says he feels very fortunate and grateful for the excellent education he received; an education and experience of the traditional Tibetan monastic study curriculum that is still very rare for Western Buddhist practitioners to possess.